ESR-NZ/human_genomics_pipeline/docs/running_on_a_single_machine.md

 ## 12. Repeat step 11 each time you re-run the analysis with different parameters

-## 13. Create a pull request with the [upstream repo](https://github.com/ESR-NZ/human_genomics_pipeline) to merge any useful changes (optional)
+## 13. Raise issues, create feature requests or create a pull request with the [upstream repo](https://github.com/ESR-NZ/human_genomics_pipeline) to merge any useful changes to the pipeline (optional)

-See [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for help making a pull request

-Contributions and feedback are more than welcome! :blush:
+See [the README](https://github.com/ESR-NZ/human_genomics_pipeline#contribute_back!) for info on how to contribute back to the pipeline!